Adam-Harris87/classification-project/readme.md

-# project description with goals
+# Project Description

 In this project we will be looking at a dataset of customer data from ficticious telecom company (Telco).
+The data used in this project is static and will not be used for predictions on future customers.

+# Project Goals

 We will attempt to predict the probablity that any given customer will churn (end their service subscriptions with Telco) based on factors such as monthly charges, billing type, gender and payment method.
-The data used in this project is static and will not be used for predictions on future customers.

 There are a number of fields in our dataset which may have an effect upon customer churn rate which we will be unable to affect such as a customer's gender, dependents or age.
 These may be factors to consider for focusing marketing efforts in attracting new customers, but our focus will be on how to keep our existing customers from churning.
 Therefore we will be looking at services the company can provide or impove which may be a factor in customer churn rate.

-# initial hypotheses and/or questions you have of the data, ideas
+# Initial hypotheses and/or questions you have of the data, ideas

 Do customers with both phone services and internet service churn less than average?
 Do customers churn less with online security and online backup services than customers without?